ktbyers/ktb_journal/2025/january.md

 - Added integration tests that actually test the CourseQA to Claude communication.
 - Added in the Slack Bot code including tests.
 - Integration test of the Slack Bot code.
 This took quite a bit of time as I ultimately needed two Bots here—the actual Ansible Course Bot and then a PyTest bot.
 The PyTest bot connects via the WebClient and asks questions to the Ansible Course Bot.
 The Ansible Course Bot runs in a separate thread and answers questions.
 The PyTest bot verifies these responses.
-17. Integrating a custom prompt loaded from a file in.
-18. Adding / updating tests for this custom prompt.
-19. Adding "tools" section into the LLM Interface.
+- Added a "tools" section into the LLMInterface.
 The tools initially will be `list_files`, `file_loader`, `retrieve_rag`.
-Basically Slack will communicate to LLM via my CourseQA code and the LLM will make decisions on retrieving files and retrieving RAG based on what is asked.
+Basically Slack will communicate to the LLM via my CourseQA code and the LLM will make decisions on retrieving files and retrieving RAG based on what is asked via Slack.
+In other words, the LLM will call these tools when it needs to (hopefully).
-20. Adding tests for this initial tool definition mainly focussed on the file_loader tool.

 What else?